demonkilleralg/fillmycycle-desktop/README.md

 Desktop version of Fill My Cycle, for TOS &amp; ALG, TCET

 This is prealpha software, expect issues.
-Fork this in order to resolve
+Fork this repository in order to resolve.

 Install @neutrinojs/neu with npm.
-Make sure you have npm installed.
+Make sure you have <b>npm</b> installed.<br>
 <code>
 sudo apt install npm
 sudo npm i -g @neutrinojs/neu